inBeat/inbeat-website/content/top-influencers/instagram/gardening/spain/_index.md

 ---
-title: Top 10 Gardening Instagram Influencers In Spain in 2023
+title: Top 10 Gardening Instagram Influencers In Spain In 2023
 description: >-
   Find top gardening Instagram influencers in Spain in 2023.
-Most popular hashtags: #nature #gardening #love #plants.
+Most popular hashtags: #gardeninspiration #gardendesign #plantlover #nature.
 platform: Instagram
-hits: 10
+hits: 8
-text_top: See the most popular Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat holds 10 Instagram influencers like this in Spain for you to collaborate.
+text_bottom: inBeat aggregates 8 Instagram influencers like this in Spain for you to connect with.
 profiles:
   - username: "a.casas.r"
     fullname: >-